NathanCQC/pytemplate/docs/source/index.rst

 Installation
 ------------

-To install qtmlib, simply run:
+To install pytemplate, simply run:

 .. code-block:: bash

-   pip install qtmlib
+   pip install pytemplate

 Usage
 -----

-To use qtmlib, import the main module:
+To use pytemplate, import the main module:

 .. code-block:: python

-   from qtmlib import main
+   from pytemplate import main

    main.run()

 Utils
 -----

-The utils module contains various utility functions that can be used in conjunction with qtmlib.
+The utils module contains various utility functions that can be used in conjunction with pytemplate.
 To use the utils module, import it like so:

 .. code-block:: python

-   from qtmlib import utils
+   from pytemplate import utils

    utils.do_something()